Muse (band): Musical style

-Described as a band that fuse alternative rock, progressive rock, space rock, hard rock, art rock, electronic rock, progressive metal, indie rock and pop, Muse also mix sounds from genres such as electronica and R&B, with forms such as classical music and rock opera, among many others, also being included.
-In 2002, Bellamy described Muse as a "trashy three-piece".
-In 2005, Pitchfork described Muse's music as "firmly ol' skool at heart: proggy hard rock that forgoes any pretensions to restraint ... their songs use full-stacked guitars and thunderous drums to evoke God's footsteps".
+In 2006, Pitchfork described Muse's music as "firmly ol' skool at heart: proggy hard rock that forgoes any pretensions to restraint ... their songs use full-stacked guitars and thunderous drums to evoke God's footsteps".
 AllMusic described their sound as a "fusion of progressive rock, glam, electronica, and Radiohead-influenced experimentation".
-On the band's association with progressive rock, Howard said: "I associate [progressive rock] with 10-minute guitar solos, but I guess we kind of come into the category.
-A lot of bands are quite ambitious with their music, mixing lots of different styles – and when I see that I think it's great.
-I've noticed that kind of thing becoming a bit more mainstream."
+On Muse's association with progressive rock, Howard said: "I associate [progressive rock] with 10-minute guitar solos, but I guess we kind of come into the category.
+A lot of bands are quite ambitious with their music, mixing lots of different styles – and when I see that I think it's great."